Succession Planning: Passing Along Ownership of Your Business

-Thinking about retiring or leaving the business?
-These resources will help you smoothly exit the industry and possibly transition to new ownership.
+Thinking about leaving the business, but unsure how to retire as a small business owner?
+These resources will help you smoothly exit the industry and possibly transition to new ownership, no matter the reason.

 Types of Employee Ownership

 •A worker co-operative is a business entity (corporation, LLC, trust) owned and controlled by its members.
-Governed by bylaws that address how members join or leave the co-op and how profits are distributed.
-Operates on the principal of one member, one vote.
+It is governed by bylaws that address how members join or leave the co-op and how profits are distributed.
+It operates on the principal of one member, one vote.

 •An Employee Ownership Trust (EOT) is a trust that holds shares of a company on behalf of the employees, who participate in annual profit sharing.
 Unlike an ESOP, an EOT is not a retirement plan.